-In migration row, Merkel appeals to Bavarian allies' European ideals
+Merkel's Bavarian allies put foot down over border bans

 But the Czech Republic, Poland and Hungary, whose Prime Minister Viktor Orban has long sought to position himself as Merkel’s nemesis in the immigration debate polarizing the continent, later said they had signed no bilateral agreements on repatriation.

 The CSU’s leadership were tight-lipped as they arrived at their party’s Munich headquarters to discuss Merkel’s deals.
-But earlier, Bavaria’s premier Markus Soeder, mindful of October regional elections in which he faces a stiff challenge from the anti-immigration Alternative for Germany (AfD), was positive.
+But earlier, Bavaria’s premier Markus Soeder, mindful of the October regional elections, was positive.

 “It goes absolutely in the right direction,” he said, but added he would keep up the pressure to obtain more clarity on the details.